 - Condense.
 Decide how much detail from the report you need to include in the presentation.
 Ideally, only include details that directly support your central message.

 - Outline.
-Organize your supporting information into points, then subpoints if necessary.
+Organize your supporting information into a project proposal outline, then subpoints if necessary.
 Include a slide for each point/subpoint.

 - Visualize.
 Create visuals for each slide.
 A chart or pictogram is a great way to reinforce your message or replace text altogether.